 Taylor is responsible for the accounting duties related to the three branch offices as well as the investment fund accounting for four investment fund entities.

 Additionally, she works closely with the Vice President of Finance and Administration supporting financial reporting, payroll, and other office issues.
 She joined Global Partnerships in February 2016.
 Taylor interned at GP during the summer of 2015 and was the Event Assistant during the fall of 2015 assisting the Investor Relations Team in preparation for the annual luncheon.
 Taylor holds an M.S. in Global Studies and International Relations from Northeastern University, Seattle as well as a B.A. in both Economics and Spanish from the University of Nevada, Las Vegas.

-Sixta manages the relationships with GP’s partners in Nicaragua, Honduras, Costa Rica, the Dominican Republic and Ecuador.
+Sixta manages the relationships with GP’s partners in Nicaragua, Honduras, Costa Rica, the Dominican Republic, Ecuador and El Salvador.

 She joined Global Partnerships’ (GP) Managua office in October 2011.
 Her background includes over 15 years of experience analyzing microfinance institutions and consulting on microenterprise development projects with organizations including Catholic Relief Services and UCADE, a faith-based organization that supports community development projects.
 Sixta holds a B.A. in public accounting and finance from the National Autonomous University of Nicaragua (UNAN) and has done graduate work at UNAN and the Central American Institute of Business Administration (INCAE).